 The strength of this wedge is even stronger due to forging, and it keeps the forged feel as well.

 Because of its well-textured grooves, the wedge can deliver decent spinning performance on the greens and out of the sand.
 The sole is able to deliver ample forgiveness regardless of the conditions.

 Mizuno wisely adjusted CG, sole, and head shape for each loft.
 As a result, players will get lower CG in lower lofts for full swings or anywhere close to it.
 When the loft is higher, the CG makes the clubface moving up and delivers pretty consistent performance.

 Its high CG and face milling causes the spin to remain high even on short shots and mishits.
 The spin rate is easily comparable with some premium wedges.

 Most of the lofts of S18 delivers one bounce, except for the 56 and 60 degrees; they both produce two.
 Higher lofts make the sole grind more aggressive and offer relief in the heel and trailing edge.
 It makes the wedge face to open without raising the leading edge.

 The wedge feels pretty good, but not as premium as the expensive wedges.
 It feels typically soft.
 One might have to struggle to hit the center of the face initially.
 But later, the wedge would be pretty consistent.
 Whenever it hits the center, you will feel it’s soft, responsive, crisp, and well-forged grooves.

 Wilson is one of the most reputable brands for manufacturing sports accessories.
 When it comes to buying golf wedges, a good spinning capability is a must having the feature.
-This harmonized golf wedge from Wilson has aggressive grooves that deliver more spin compared to conventional wedges within the price.
+This Wilson harmonized golf wedge has aggressive grooves that deliver more spin compared to conventional wedges within the price.

 Due to the blade shape of the wedge, you will get a modified bounce angle to boost the spin further.
 If your course condition requires you to get some extra spin, this wedge will suffice you.